African Genomics Program

 An ambitious collaboration of African researchers, governments, non-profit organisations, multilateral bodies, and the private sector seeks to accelerate genomic research on the continent.

-A comprehensive and inclusive understanding of African genomic diversity has the potential to enhance scientific and medical progress for patients in Africa and beyond, transforming how we detect, treat and, ultimately, cure disease.
-However, tremendous gaps in genomic data prevent scientists from fully unlocking this potential.
-Recognising this challenge, the African Genomics Program (AGP) was launched to address this inequitable representation of African genomes, improve healthcare across the continent, and accelerate scientific research for the benefit of every patient.
+A comprehensive understanding of African genomic difference has the potential to enhance scientific and medical progress for patients in Africa and beyond, transforming how we detect, treat and, ultimately, cure disease.
+However, limitations in genomic data prevent scientists from fully unlocking this potential.
+Recognising this challenge, the African Genomics Program (AGP) was launched to improve healthcare across the continent, and accelerate scientific research for the benefit of every patient.

 Genomic research provides insights into how genetic variation affects human health and disease, and how human bodies may react to new medications and treatments.
 Beyond the domain of geneticists alone, genomic research can enable scientists and clinicians to: